YZHANGFPE/vim/README.md

 type :PluginClean

-## Outdated setup for visualizatoin
+## Outdated setup for visualization

 Install powerline font in order to use the powerline symbols in the airline theme